Inspire Academy Movement

 Class Four

 Class Four has children from Year Five and Year Six and they follow the Key Stage Two National Curriculum.
-Their class teachers are Mrs Ryder-Clarke (Monday, Tuesday and Friday) and Mrs Young (Wednesday and Thursday).
+Their class teachers are Mr Woodward (Monday, Thursday and Friday) and Mrs Woolliscroft (Tuesday and Wednesday).

 To contact either of us, please use